Can my boss get away with humiliating me and calling me derogatory names at work?

 We strive to help you make confident insurance and legal decisions.
 Finding trusted and reliable insurance quotes and legal advice should be easy.
 This doesn’t influence our content.
 Our opinions are our own.

 Under “employment at will,” an employer may harass, disparage, insult, etc. an employee to his or her heart’s content, with one exception: your boss cannot harass or discriminate against an employee because of certain specifically protected reasons such as race, sex, religion, national origin, disability, or age over 40.
 If harassment is not based on one of those specifically protected categories, it is legal.

+Can my boss call me names at work?
 Nobody likes being called derogatory names.
 And no one enjoys working in a hostile work environment.
 Unfortunately, with very few exceptions (discussed below), your boss can harass you or call you names, and your workplace can be hostile, and your only choice is whether to put up with it or quit and seek employment better for your mental health and quality of life.

+Unfortunately, the answer is yes.
 The culprit is the doctrine of “employment at will,” which is the law of the land in the United States.
 Employment at will has many ramifications, but for this discussion, the main one is this: no one has a right to a job; anyone can leave a job whenever he or she wants.
 So, if you don’t like your job, your recourse is leave it.

 Therefore, as a general rule, your employer can call you derogatory names or foster a hostile work environment.
 Your job can legally be the worst experience of your life.
 But like all general rules, there are exceptions: